-I have been on the IDRF Board of Directors for 4 years and am currently the Vice Chair of the IDRF Young Professionals Council.
+I have been on the IDRF Board of Directors for 4 years.
 I am a graduate of the University of Toronto and started a career in Human Resources and later took time out of work to raise my two young children.
 This gave me the opportunity to do what I was very passionate about which was volunteering and this path lead me to an amazing organization called IDRF.
 I am very excited to be a part of the YPC and work together with this diverse group of people to do what we can to help our local and international brothers and sisters in humanity.
 I feel very optimistic about what we can do together as the next generation of IDRF supporters and volunteers.